geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Add_Users_and_Groups.md

 	- **Libby Hayward** with username **Libby**

     - **Laura Atkins** with username **Laura**

-    **IMPORTANT:** When you enter the **Username** for each of these users, make sure that in the domain field, you select the **M365xZZZZZZ.onmicrosoft.com** domain, just as you did when you created Holly’s user account record.
-The domain field will be prefilled with the custom **XXYYZZa.xxxCustomDomainxxx.xxx** on-premises domain; however, since the purpose of this task is to create Microsoft 365 user accounts, you must select the **M365xZZZZZZ.onmicrosoft.com** cloud domain instead (where ZZZZZZ is your tenant ID provided by your lab hosting provider).
-‎
 14. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.